What does the legacy software mean?

 All the functions and features that were valid years ago might not be needed today.
 Your current software system that has not been developed over the years to map current processes or users’ needs might be a legacy and create frustration because of workarounds that people must make.

-0.7 You can’t add new features or integrated with new 3rd party solutions
+0.7 You can’t add new features or integrate with new 3rd party solutions

 In case the maintenance of the software is so hard that you cannot add any new features or the risk of crushing the system is too high, you should consider your software as legacy, which is a critical issue.
 Expanding the functionality and following business change should be one of the main assumptions in a rapidly changing world, so instead of creating limitations and barriers, the software should be flexible enough to support organizations and people.